• Skip to primary navigation

 • Using an ice cream scoop, spoon each flavor batter onto a cook sheet lined with parchment paper.
 Be sure to leave plenty of space in between.
 The batter will nearly double in size!

-• Bake at 350˚ for about 10-12 minutes of until firm.
+• Bake at 350˚F for 10-12 minutes or until firm.
 Make sure not to under cook them or they will become sticky and hard to handle.

 • Remove from oven and let cool for about 10-15 minutes.